jitesh-a/sketch-app/README.md

-## Getting the project up and running
+## Quick setup

 ### `cd scripts && ./setup.sh`

-This will install all dependencies
+This will install all dependencies.

 ### `cd scripts && ./start.sh`